queryluke/masseffect-5e-data/data/traits/bio-electric-ward.md

 mechanics:
   - type: resistance
     value: lightning
-    note: only applies to hit points
+    note: to your hit points
   - type: resistance
     value: cold
-    note: only applies to hit points
+    note: to your hit points
 ---